 These are inspired by the candy bars and is made into a delicious treat made with sweetened shredded coconut and sliced nuts and then topped off with a whole almond, for the iconic look.

 This recipe takes all those components and transforms into the the form of a cookie!
 They come together quickly as they don’t require any chilling before baking and only need around 20 minutes in the oven.
-If you’re a huge fan of coconut, then try our chia seed pudding, almond flour shortbreads, healthy pina colada smoothie or this mango overnight oats next.

 NOT YOUR TYPICAL COCONUT COOKIE